 There are a few ways to lighten your load for the return trip if you have a successful fishing outing.
-You can obtain assistance with cleaning and processing your fish for a fee, which could be included in your charter costs or added on after your outing concludes.
+You can obtain assistance with cleaning and processing your fish for a fee.
+And this could be included in your charter costs or added on after your outing concludes.
 You can have your guide coordinate this so that you are assured of efficient processing.
-In some locations, resorts will handle preparation of your catch at a reasonable cost, so you can relax and enjoy your trip.
+In some locations, resorts will handle the preparation of your catch at a reasonable cost, so you can relax and enjoy your trip.

-For transport, make sure your fish are well-frozen and packed for travel.
+For transport, make sure your fish is well-frozen and packed for travel.
 An ice chest can serve as a checked bag on your flight.
-If you will be driving, you will want to keep your frozen fish tightly packed, but you can also obtain more ice en route if necessary.
+If you will be driving, you will want to keep your frozen fish tightly packed.
+But you can also get more ice en route if necessary.

 Pro Tip: Mexican insurance for fishing is required to use the toll highways.
 Pick up Mexican auto insurance online to avoid spending extra time on the road.